wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-fvc-in-data-caches.markdown

 fields for uncompressed words allow them to be stored in arbitrary locations of the data slot, as long as the metadata bits in the "mask" fields can address them.
 Correspondingly, the cache controller logic must be able to allocate storage of data array slots in word granularity.

+When a block is to be inserted, the block is compressed first by comparing every 32-bit value with dictionary entries.
+Only uncompressed values need to be allocated storage in the data slot.
+If an existing line is already occupying the data slot (note: this paper assumes direct-mapped cache, so there is no way selection logic), then the cache controller computes whether both blocks can fit in the data slot by checking whether the number of uncompressed words exceed the data slot capacity.
+If both blocks can fit, then no eviction happens, and the tag entry is set accordingly.
+Otherwise, the existing line is evicted, and the tag entry is replaced using the newly inserted block.